kmoriyukie/CA/README.md

-# LAB 2
+# LAB 3

 ## New Files (only relevant files mentioned)
-- constraintsPBD.h
-- constraintsPBD.cpp
-- myobject.cpp
-- myobject.h
+- scenefluid.h
-- scenecloth.cpp
+- scenefluid.cpp
-- scenecloth.h
+- fluidsystem.cpp
-- sceneclothPBD.cpp
+- fluidsystem.h
-- sceneclothPBD.h
+- particle.h

 # Interaction
 ## ALT + Right Click
 Changes cube dimensions

 ## CTRL + Right Click
-Changes cloth position
+Changes fluid cube position

 # Notes:
-## PBD
-My first attempt to simulate cloth was made using PBD, the code used for it can be found in the constraintsPBD class.
-Unfortunately, it did not work as it should, as sometimes it would stretch too much and behave almost like a very viscuous fluid.
-Because of this, and because of feedback received from the professor, I have decided to change my approach and use the method that was originally proposed.

 ## Implementation
-* Myobject class was added to simplify rendering of objects.
-Most previous scenes have been modified to use my new class.
-* To render the cloth, I created the derived class Cloth from MyObject, using the code provided by the professor in the class slides.
-* Used a different shader for the cloth and the other objects.
+- Added density and pressure attributes to particle class
+- Made a FluidSystem that's derived from the ParticleSysten subclass
+- Used the formulas in the linked article (Particle-Based Fluid Simulation for Interactive Applications by Matthias Muller et al.) to implement the particle interactions, using the following steps:
+    - Compute particle neighbors.
+    - Calculate particle density.
+    - Calculate particle pressure, with sound speed (SPEED_SOUND) equal to 10.
+    - Calculate accelerations, using the data obtained previously.

+## Ideas on how to improve
+- Fix cube hitbox bug, possibly rewriting the code in its entirety,
+- Reduce loops, or find another way to make code less computationally expensive.

 ## Issues
+### Runtine Issues
+The application runs really slowly if using more than 1000 particles in the fluid system.
-# Cube Hitbox
+### Cube Hitbox
-There is an expected interaction between my cloth and the hitbox of the cube.
-When the cloth touches the "upper right edge" or "back edge" (considering the initial view of the scene), the cloth will slip and fall off the cube.
+There is an expected interaction between my cloth, sometimes the particles will fall off the edges of the cube.
+That is possibly due to an error in the logic I used for the hitbox calculation.

-# Couldn't make floor color appear correctly
-There is probably an issue with the way I'm rendering it.
-It has definitely something to do with the shaders.

 ## Github
 This project can also be found in my Github repository: